 - Medicare will pay for up to 100 days of skilled nursing home care under limited circumstances.
 However, custodial long-term nursing home care is not covered.

-- Medicare will pay for hospice care delivered in the home, a nursing facility or an inpatient hospice facility for people with dementia who are determined by a doctor to be near the end of life.
+- Medicare will pay for hospice care delivered in the home, a nursing care community or an inpatient hospice setting for people with dementia who are determined by a doctor to be near the end of life.

 See Medicare's website for more information, including:

-Reminder: Medicare covers an Annual Wellness Visit and Health Risk Assessment.
 Medicare pays for an Annual Wellness Visit once every 12 months.
 Prior to or during an annual wellness visit appointment, a Medicare beneficiary (or caregiver) can be asked by his or her doctor or health professional to complete a Health Risk Assessment (HRA).
-The HRA includes some questions about the beneficiary’s health which may provide important information to discuss with the health professional during the annual wellness visit, and can be used as a way of starting the diagnostic process Care partners or caregivers can provide information to the physician prior to the Annual Wellness Visit to help ensure a thorough assessment.
+The HRA includes some questions about the beneficiary’s health which may provide important information to discuss with the health professional during the annual wellness visit, and can be used as a way of starting the diagnostic process.
+Care partners or caregivers can provide information to the physician prior to the Annual Wellness Visit to help ensure a thorough assessment.

 Need more information?
 Read our topic sheets.